voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Behavior notes:

+- **Catch clauses**:
+  - Valid locations for `@story` / `@req` annotations are either immediately before the `catch` keyword or on the first comment-only lines inside the catch block (before any executable statements).
-- When both before-`catch` and inside-block annotations are present for the same catch clause, the comments immediately before `catch` take precedence for validation and reporting.
+  - If annotations exist in both locations, the comments immediately before `catch` take precedence for validation and reporting.
-- When auto-fixing missing annotations on a catch clause, the rule inserts placeholder comments inside the catch body so that formatters like Prettier preserve them and do not move them to unexpected locations.
+  - When auto-fixing missing annotations on a catch clause, the rule inserts placeholder comments inside the catch block body so that formatters like Prettier keep them attached to the branch.

+- **Else-if branches**:
+  - Valid locations for `@story` / `@req` annotations include:
+    - Line or block comments immediately before the `else if` line.
+    - Comment-only lines between the `else if (condition)` and the opening `{` of the consequent block (for styles where the condition and block are on separate lines).
+    - The first comment-only lines inside the consequent block body, which is where formatters like Prettier often move comments when they wrap long `else if` conditions.
+  - When annotations appear in more than one of these locations, the rule prefers the comments immediately before the `else if` line, then comments between the condition and the block, and finally comments inside the block body.
+This precedence avoids duplicate diagnostics while remaining compatible with formatter-driven layouts.
+  - When auto-fixing missing annotations on an `else if` branch, the rule inserts placeholder comments as the first comment-only line inside the consequent block body (just after the opening `{`), which is a stable location under Prettier and similar formatters.

+These behaviors are intentionally limited to `catch` clauses and `else if` branches; other branch types (plain `if`, `else`, loops, and `switch` cases) continue to use the simpler "comments immediately before the branch" association model for both validation and auto-fix placement.

 Default Severity: `error`
 Example: